barichd/brailleorch/borframework.md

 - lang/Locale: Language files
 - Modules: Either our own and third-party modules
 - Tables: Liblouis raille tables
 The configuration files can be put either in the main directory or the user document (thus My Documents) directory.
-I prefer to use the latter, with a main directory BrailleOrch, which can contain additional data such as example files, user projects, templates, transcription presets etc.
+I prefer to use the latter, with a main directory BrailleOrch, which can contain additional data such as example files, user projects, templates, default and custom transcription presets etc.

 \! **Important:** Put all music object descriptions, texts of menus, controls and plain description texts as well as warning and error messages into a separate file.
 This will make it possible to add multiple languages in the future.
 Every language uses one file.
 Store the files in a "Lang" folder, and make a unified extension (e.g., .ini) for the software to recognize.
 All items should be callable via variables.